sagemath/trac_to_gh/Issue 6163.md

 # Issue 6163: pynac -- segfault probably caused by cmp somehow and using intervals

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6163

 Original creator: was